 I worked on the cover of my mermaid book yesterday.
 I have decided that the title is “Mermaid Tales”.
 I added a picture of mermaids to the front, along with some word art.
 I was given the dimensional mermaid by a friend, and the crab may or may not stay.
 I’m thinking about it.
 I want to add some more dimensional materials to the cover, but I have to let this all dry first, so I don’t disturb it.

 On Monday, you saw the start of the mermaid book that I made during the class on Saturday.
 You saw one page in the book.
 Yesterday, I made more pages.
 Specifically, I worked on shaped pages!
 They aren’t finished, but I thought you might like to see what I have so far.
 The first one is a nautilus shell.
 I like the shape because it reminds me of Leonardo Pisano Bigollo (c.
+1170 – c.
+1250) – aka Leonardo of Pisa or sometimes just Fibonacci.
+Fibonacci laid the groundwork for our modern-day mathematical understanding of certain shapes in nature, including Nautilus shells.
+As you can see, this flip-shape has the same picture on both sides of the shape.

 On Saturday I attended a class given by Regina Portscheller, in which we created ring binder art journals.
 We made the binders from scratch, building them up from book board, collaging and painting the cover and attaching the ring mechanism.
 I am making a book about Mermaids, so I chose to paint my cover a watery aqua color.
 The inside of the cover is also collaged and painted just like the outside.
+In the image above, you can also see the ring mechanism.

 This was a struggle.
 I loved the underlying colors (you can’t see the silver, but it is there,) and design.
 I loved the flowers and the black design on the left.
 And then a period of time went by, and I tried to finish this last night so I could post it for today.
 You know what?
 That’s not a good reason to make art.
 I have lost the flow, I’m tired now.
+I’m not loving this.

 As I was creating the background for this layout, I had nothing specific in mind for finishing it.
 I just liked the soothing, calm colors.
 I got to the point where I felt it was finished, but I didn’t know what to add for a focal point.
 So I went window shopping in the stamp cabinet.
 I was drawn to the rowing person.
 To me, it also was calm and serene.
+I also took the flying geese from the same shelf because they seemed to go well with the boat.

 I found this sign in the magazine that I was tearing up to make these pages.
 I loved the colors and the shapes of the letters.
 So I cut it out, not having a total plan in mind at the time.
 Yesterday, I was looking at it, and I also found scraps of papers with the pink and orange colors, so I decided to make this page.
 In particular, I wanted strong, swirly shapes that reminded me of air, and breathing.